Ohio Car Insurance

 At several companies, you can jump from low to high coverage for less than $200 a year, and at almost all the difference is less than $300 a year.
 Broken down monthly, that’s a pretty nominal difference, and well worth the extra cost.

 Credit History Rates By Company

-Your credit history can and does affect insurance rates, particularly if you have poor credit.
-According to Experian, the average credit score in Ohio for 2017 was 678.
-That’s a few points about the national average of 675.
+Your credit score does affect car insurance rates, particularly if you have poor credit.
+According to Experian, the average 2019 credit score in Ohio was 705.
+That’s a few points above the national average of 703.

-Fair credit and above doesn’t show as much of a ding on your rates, but at some companies, drivers with poor credit will pay double or close to it for poor credit.
+Fair credit and above don’t have much impact on your car insurance rates.
+Some drivers with poor credit will pay double or close to it for poor credit.